Business Interpreter Services

 Typically, the system comprises a portable case containing a transmitter unit carried by the interpreter, and 10, 20 or (exceptionally) 40 wireless/Bluetooth delegate headsets.
 The picture shows a typical set-up, with 20 headsets docked in the charger points and the interpreter’s mic at the front.

-As the name implies these are intended to be used on-the-move, such as factory tours, but can be used to provide simultaneous interpreting in small static scenarios where full-scale booth provision is not cost-effective.
+As the name implies these are intended to be used on-the-move, such as factory tours.
+However they can also be used to provide simultaneous interpreting in small static scenarios where full-scale booth provision is not cost-effective.

 Tour guide systems work “out of the box”, usually requiring no technical support.
 As the interpreter has to handle every aspect however, many are reluctant to work with these.